-Sector General Manager – Defense Systems
+Sector President and General Manager – Defense Systems Sector

-In his first career assignment, COL (R) Jenkins served in the 3rd Armored Cavalry Regiment and 5-52 Air Defense Artillery (ADA) — Chaparral/Vulcan/Stinger —, 11th ADA Brigade.
+In his first career assignment, Col. (Ret.)
+Jenkins served in the 3rd Armored Cavalry Regiment and 5-52 Air Defense Artillery (ADA), 11th ADA Brigade (Chaparral/Vulcan/Stinger).
 During this tour, he served in four platoon leader positions, as battery executive officer and as assistant S3.
 He graduated early from the Air Defense Advance Course to serve with 2-3 ADA (Vulcan/Stinger), 1st Infantry Division in Desert Storm.
 He was the battalion planner during the war and later commanded B/2-3 ADA.
 In Fort Riley, KS, he served as an Operations Research Systems Analyst and test parachutist with the Airborne and Special Operations Test Directorate at Ft.
 Bragg, NC.
 Highlights of this tour were his duties as a test parachutist for C-5 formation drops and the new C-17.
-In addition, he led the firstGPS-guided parachute delivery system development and testing.
-In 1996, he moved to Washington, D.C. and served as an aide-de-camp for the Operational Testing and Evaluation Commanding General and later as the assignment officer for Operation Research and Systems Analyst in Personnel Command (PERSCOM).
+In addition, he led the first GPS-guided parachute delivery system development and testing.
+In 1996, he moved to Washington, DC, and served as an aide-de-camp for the Operational Testing and Evaluation Commanding General and later as the assignment officer for Operation Research and Systems Analyst in Personnel Command (PERSCOM).
 During his tour at PERSCOM, he led the efforts to develop and implement the Career Field Designation board process for the Army.
-After Command and General Staff College at Fort Leavenworth, KS, he served in 1st Cavalry Division at Fort Hood, as the Assistant Division Air Defense Officer and Operations Officer for 4-5 ADA (Linebacker/Avenger/Stinger).
+After Command and General Staff College at Fort Leavenworth, KS, he served in 1st Cavalry Division at Fort Hood, as the Assistant Division Air Defense Officer and Operations Officer for 4-5 ADA (Linebacker/Avenger/Stinger/Sentinel).

-COL (R) Jenkins’ awards and decorations include the Distinguished Service Medal, Legion of Merit, Bronze Star Medal (2nd award), Meritorious Service Medal (7th award), Army Commendation Medal (3rd award), Air Force Commendation Medal, Army Achievement Medal (4th award), Volunteerism Medal (3rd award), other service and deployment awards, Space Badge, Senior Parachutist Badge, Australian Airborne Wings, and German Armed Force Proficiency Badge (Gold).
+Col. (Ret.)
+Jenkins’ awards and decorations include the Distinguished Service Medal, Legion of Merit, Bronze Star Medal (2nd award), Meritorious Service Medal (7th award), Army Commendation Medal (3rd award), Air Force Commendation Medal, Army Achievement Medal (4th award), Volunteerism Medal (3rd award), other service and deployment awards, Space Badge, Senior Parachutist Badge, Australian Airborne Wings, and German Armed Force Proficiency Badge (Gold).